Our Valentine’s Day Benefit Dinner for the Animalswill be on Sunday, February 12, 2017from 6pm – 9pm ET.

 SASHA Farm is a 501(c)(3) non-profit organization.
 Donations are tax-deductible.
 To donate via check, please mail the check to SASHA Farm, P.O.
 Box 222, Manchester, MI 48158.

 Our animal residents love their fresh produce treats.
-Unfortunately, we don’t have a produce volunteer to cover Saturdays and the residents have voiced their displeasure about it.
+Unfortunately, we don’t have a produce volunteers to cover Weekdays and the residents have voiced their displeasure about it.
 Bhima, our resident Gyr ox, is Produce Distribution Management.
-He and several other residents held a meeting regarding the lack of produce on Saturday and it was determined that a Saturday produce volunteer was needed as soon as possible.
 If you are interested in volunteering with rescued animals but didn’t know how you could help, being a produce volunteer might be a good fit for you.

 The produce volunteer must be at least 18 years of age, reliable, courteous, professional, strong, and have a vehicle large enough to transport large amounts of produce from the Whole Foods Market Ann Arbor stores.